-[Check ownership interests]

 CEG: Enron holds a 45% interest in the control group of CEG, with Gas Natural having 33.5%, Iberdrola 17.5% and Pluspetrol 4%.
 This control group holds a 56.41% interest in CEG and the net Enron ownership interest in the company is 25.38%.
 BNDES holds 34.55% and other investors own 9.04%.

-Rio: Enron, Gas Natural, Iberdrola and Pluspetrol have the same relative participation percentages in the control group of Rio as in CEG.
-The control group holds a 75% interest in Rio giving Enron a net ownership interest of in the company of 33.75%.
-Petrobrás holds the remaining 25% interest in Rio.
+CEG-Rio: Enron, Gas Natural, Iberdrola and Pluspetrol have the same relative participation percentages in the control group of CEG-Rio as in CEG.
+The control group holds a 75% interest in CEG-Rio giving Enron a net ownership interest in the company of 33.75%.
+Petrobrás holds the remaining 25% interest in CEG-Rio.

 Bahiagás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares), with the remainder held by Petrobrás Distribuidora and the State of Bahiá.

-Copergás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder held by Petrobrás and the State of Pernambuco.
+Copergás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder being held by Petrobrás and the State of Pernambuco.

-Algás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder held by Petrobrás and the State of Alagóas.
+Algás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder being held by Petrobrás and the State of Alagóas.

-PBGás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder held by Petrobrás and the State of Paraíba.
+PBGás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares) in the company, with the remainder being held by Petrobrás and the State of Paraíba.

-Emsergás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares in the company, with the remainder held by Petrobrás and the State of Sergipe.
+Emsergás: Gaspart holds a net economic interest of 41.5% (including 24.5% of the voting common shares in the company, with the remainder being held by Petrobrás and the State of Sergipe.

-SCGás: Gaspart holds a net economic interest of 41% (including 23% of the voting common shares) in the company, with the remainder held by Petrobrás, Infragás and the State of Santa Catarina.
+SCGás: Gaspart holds a net economic interest of 41% (including 23% of the voting common shares) in the company, with the remainder being held by Petrobrás, Infragás and the State of Santa Catarina.

-Compagás: Gaspart holds a net economic interest of 24.225% (including 24.5% of the voting common shares) in the company, with the remainder held by Petrobrás and Companhia Paranaense de Energia (“COPEL”).
+Compagás: Gaspart holds a net economic interest of 24.255% (including 24.255% of the voting common shares) in the company, with the remainder being held by Petrobrás and Companhia Paranaense de Energia (“COPEL”).

 The map below shows the locations of the Gas LDCs.